Khunays ibn Hudhafa: Biography

 Khunays was the son of Hudhafa ibn Qays from the Sahm clan of the Quraysh tribe in Mecca.
 His mother, Da'ifa bint Hidhyam, was also from the Sahm clan.
 He had two brothers, Abd Allah and Qays.

 He was converted to Islam under the influence of Abu Bakr at an early date "before Allah's Messenger entered the house of Al-Arqam".

 He joined the emigration to Abyssinia in 616, along with his two brothers, seven cousins and four other members of the clan.
 Khunays was among those who returned to Mecca in 619 "under the protection of a citizen or by stealth."
-Soon afterwards he married Hafsa bint Umar, who would then have been about fourteen years old.
+Soon afterwards he married Hafsa bint Umar, who would then may have been about fourteen years old.

 When Umar emigrated to Medina in 622, Khunays and Hafsa accompanied his party.
 At first they lodged with Rifa'a ibn Abd al-Mundhir.
 When Muhammad instructed each Muslim to take a brother in Islam, he paired Khunays with Abu Abs ibn Jabr, a brother-in-law of Muhammad ibn Maslama.

 Khunays was the only member of the Sahm clan who fought at the Battle of Badr in March 624.

 He died in late August 624.
 He was buried at Al-Baqi', where Muhammad officiated at his funeral.

 He had no descendants.
 His widow, Hafsa was later married to Muhammad.